Holiday Grief Tips

 3. Plan ahead.
 Think about situations that might be emotionally tough for you.

 4. Be careful not to isolate yourself.
 It’s alright to take time for yourself, but try not to cut yourself off from support.

-5. If it’s comfortable, spend some time thinking about the one you have lost and think about ways you might honor that person during the holidays.
+5. If it’s comfortable, spend some time thinking about the person who has died and think about ways you might honor your person during the holidays.

 6. Be patient with yourself.
 You may not always understand your emotions – that’s OK.

 • You are not alone, people are there for you.
-Let other know how you feel and spend time with those you love. – Jeffrey and Annie, Georgetown University
+Let others know how you feel and spend time with those you love. – Jeffrey and Annie, Georgetown University

 • Just let the person know that you understand holidays are a hard time and you are there for them if they need someone to talk to.